 Decorating The Cabinet Shelves

 This came about in a mad rush at the end.
-It was me experimenting with how different pieces looked together.
 Surprisingly, I used a lot less stuff to decorate this area than I thought I would need.

 For those who asked, the cabinet is actually a second hand orange pine one I bought years ago.
 I painted it in Dulux semi-gloss Antique White and added black handles from Ikea.

 Related Post: 5 Simple Tips For Styling Shelves